 At the party, they try to demonstrate to him how rehabilitation has helped them.
 From his wheelchair, he laughs at them and says "I don’t see why you guys went through so much suffering.
 Look at me, I haven’t suffered a bit.
 I know that the past is the past, and I just don’t think about it.
 Maybe you should try the same."
 They looked down at his wheelchair and then at each other, with amazement and even confusion.
 It was clear that their friend wasn’t hearing anything they said.
 The night ended and as they they backed out of his driveway, they waved goodbye.
 At the door, they could see his parents, smiling and waving back, both in their wheelchairs.

-False self - a persona or mask consisting of emotions (or lack of) and behaviors developed to meet the needs of the original caretaker.
+False self - a persona or mask consisting of emotions (or lack of) and behaviors developed to garner care taking behavior from a dysfunctional caretaker.

 Trigger - a current incident that is reminiscent of a prior emotional injury, which results in a disproportionate and intense emotional response.